 No Commitment or Obligation of Funds

 Nothing in this Agreement shall constitute funds commitment or obligation by any Party.
 Nothing in this Agreement shall constitute an agreement by any Party to obligate or transfer funds in advance of any appropriation of those funds.
 Specific activities or projects that involve the transfer of funds, services, or property between or among any of the Parties will require execution of separate agreements and be contingent upon the availability of appropriated funds.
 Such activities must be independently authorized by appropriate statutory authority.
-This MOA does not provide such authority.
+This Agreement does not provide such authority.

 IN WITNESS WHEREOF, the signatories have caused this Agreement to be executed by their respective authorized officers on the dates below.

-Dr. Teresa R. Pohlman
+Thomas Chaleki

-Executive Director, Sustainability and Environmental Programs
+Chief Readiness Support Officer

 U.S. Department of Homeland Security